Divorce in Alaska (2026)

 Alimony (Spousal Maintenance)

 Under AS 25.24.160, the court may award spousal maintenance to either party.
 Alaska courts consider the length of the marriage, the standard of living during the marriage, the age and health of each party, the earning capacity and financial condition of each spouse, the conduct of the parties, the property division, and the time needed for the recipient to acquire education or training.
-Alaska recognizes temporary, rehabilitative, reorientation, and permanent forms of maintenance.
+Alaska recognizes several types of maintenance:

 The Divorce Process